3 steps to correct message encoding in emails

-European regional characters (like German or Swedish) require UTF-8 encoding protocol (Central European).
-So if the encoding in your environment is set e.g. to ASCII, the regional characters will not be displayed correctly.
-Encoding must be adjusted in all the already mentioned locations.
+This issue is most likely caused by incorrect encoding settings.
+For example, the proper display of European regional characters requires the UTF-8 encoding protocol (Central European).
+If the encoding in your environment is set, for example to ASCII, the regional characters will not be displayed correctly.

-If none of the solutions above will prove helpful, you could try a workaround for the encoding issue using the Force email format action in CodeTwo Exchange Rules PRO.
-This will allow you to automatically convert all Plaintext emails to HTML - and since the encoding issue is almost exclusive to TXT-formatted messages, the problem should disappear from your environment.
-Each Plaintext email will be converted to HTML format and all the regional characters will be correctly displayed, regardless of the encoding settings.
+If none of the solutions above helps, you can try a workaround to the encoding issue and use the Force email format action (available only in CodeTwo Exchange Rules Pro).
+This will allow you to automatically convert all plain text emails to HTML.
+Since the encoding issue is almost exclusive to TXT-formatted messages, the problem should be solved.
+All regional characters will be correctly displayed, regardless of the encoding settings.